budgetdevv/budgetdevv/README.md

 __**Credits**__

 • Norbo for making BepuPhysics, my main source of inspiration

-• Ximvu, Phrosty, JDPhenix from for their past guidance
+• Ximvu, Phrosty, JDPhenix for their past guidance